U.S. quarterly auto sales jump on strong SUV demand, shift to EVs

 Last month, the No.1 U.S. automaker increased its EV budget to $35 billion through 2025.

-Japan’s Toyota Motor Corp said alternative powered vehicles represented nearly one quarter of its sales volume through June this year, up from 13% a year earlier.
+Japan’s Toyota Motor Corp said alternative powered vehicles represented nearly a quarter of its sales volume through June this year, up from 13% a year earlier.

 Toyota’s overall U.S. sales rose about 73% to 688,813 vehicles in the second quarter.